wilmixsolomon7/NJDOLLAR/README.md

 # NJDollar
 -----------

-NJDollar   is a  Most  Advanced   Technology  than  JAS technology.
+NJDollar (meaning - Like  JDollar)  is also  called  as

+JAS  Programming Language   when  it  is   invented  in JAVA and  modified  at JDollar  @  year  2015.

+and  modifed   at  C#  P.L  at  year  2016.

 So  it  is   ranked   as   Rank Z'''''''''''''''''''''''''

-JAS  is  like   OAK  technology   is  parent  of   java.
+JAS  is  like   OAK  Programming Language   is  parent  of   java.

 NJDOLLAR is  otherwise   known  as  JAS.